-ROGER is a research project whose aim is to develop a methodology for the analysis of academic writing genres at Romanian universities in a contrastive perspective: genres written in Romanian versus genres written in English.
-This will help us understand what and how students write at university level in both English and Romanian and contrast writing in the native tongue to writing in a foreign language.
+The ROGER research project aims at developing a corpus-based methodology for the analysis of academic writing genres at Romanian universities from a contrastive perspective: genres written in Romanian versus genres written in English.
+This will contribute to the understanding of what and how students write at the university level in both English and Romanian.
 The project will also result in a searchable corpus which will be used for further research.

-The research in the ROGER project would not be possible without the substantial grant awarded to the project coordinator, Dr Madalina Chitez, by the Swiss National Science Foundation, in the frame of the program PROMYS, for a period of five years (2017-2022).
+The research in the ROGER is financially supported through the grant awarded to the project coordinator, Dr Madalina Chitez, by the Swiss National Science Foundation, in the frame of the program PROMYS, for a period of five years (2017-2022).

 The aim of the project is to identify, analyse, measure and evaluate relevant rhetoric and linguistics features of the same genres written in either of the two languages (native Romanian, L2 English) in order to determine the degree of similarity or divergence from similar writings of native English speakers (L1 English).